FOREX-Euro firmer, eyes on European PMI data

 record low around 75.94 yen late last week.

-market players reckon that the dollar may get a similar lift if
+Aug.
+4, market players reckon that the dollar may get a similar

 Singapore, referring to Japan's Ministry of Finance, which is in